bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

 This minimal tutorial goes over floria's inputs and outputs by running floria on toy data.

-Running floria and requirements
+Prerequisites and running floria
 ^^^^^^^^^^^^

-We will assume that you've installed floria.
+We will assume that you've installed floria and took a look through :doc:`../introduction`.
 See the :doc:`../quick_start` page if you have not installed floria.
 Once floria is installed, run the following commands.

 .. code-block:: sh